jrakoczy/aux-nixpkgs/README.md

 nix-channel --update
 ```

-The drawback of this approach is that the auxiliary packages won't get auto-
+The drawback of this approach is that the auxiliary packages won't get
-upgraded as it's not possible to assign multiple channels to a corresponding
+auto-upgraded as it's not possible to assign multiple channels to a
-option in the Nix config.
+corresponding option in the Nix config.

 The advantage is that this method seems to be the most idiomatic/
 consistent with the way other packages are managed.
 It also provides a
 rollbacking mechanism.